beamer-bridge/beamer/docs/source/whitepaper.rst

 him and the challenger, Charles.
 Charles needs to stake a deposit higher than ``claim stake`` to challenge Bob's claim.
 The challenge will be on-going until the end of the ``challenge period``.

-During the challenge, the contested participant (in turn Bob, then Charles), can submit a transaction to confirm its position and contest the other party.
+During the challenge, the contested participant (in turn the claimer and the challenger), can submit a transaction to confirm its position and contest the other party.
 It is required that the new stake of the participant is higher than the current stake of the opponent.
 Everytime a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least ``challenge period extension``, to give time for the other party to respond.

 At the end of the challenge period, the last non-contested participant, and thus the participant with the highest stake, wins.
 The claim will be seen as valid if the winner of the challenge game is the original claimer.
 This means that he will be able to withdraw Alice's deposit.
+In any case, the winning participant will be rewarded with the deposit of the losing side.

 .. mermaid::
     :caption: `Challenged Claim`